Daytona Beach

 Holiday Inn Daytona Beach LPGA Boulevard

-Closest to the courses, practical choice
+Closest to the courses

 Sits five minutes from LPGA International on the same LPGA Boulevard corridor.
 Rooms are standard Holiday Inn, nothing more, but the location eliminates car juggling between your hotel and the first tee.
 The Fairway Grille onsite handles breakfast before an early round without hunting for a diner.
 Works best for groups who want to minimize logistics and maximize rounds.